 The conflict with China involves the undemarcated boundary between India and China, which is known as the Line of Actual Control (LAC).
 The boundary is so severely disputed that New Delhi claims it to be 3,488 km long while Beijing believes it to be around 2,000 km long.

-The armed forces of both nations attempt to patrol the regions that they dominate with a differing point of views leading to border conflicts in regions like Ladakh and Sikkim.
+The armed forces of both nations attempt to patrol the regions as they perceive the boundary leading to border confrontations in regions like Ladakh, Sikkim and Arunachal Pradesh.

-Meanwhile, the dispute with Nepal falls at the tri-junction of India, Nepal and China.
-The issue ignited with Nepal when India inaugurated a new 80-kilometre long road to Kailash Mansarover in Tibet via the Lipulekh pass near the disputed region of Kalapani.
+Meanwhile, the dispute with Nepal falls at the tri-junction point of India, Nepal and China.
+The issue ignited with Nepal when India inaugurated a new 80-kilometer long road to Kailash Mansarover in Tibet via the Lipulekh pass near the disputed region of Kalapani.

-This led to mass-scale protests followed by many diplomatic and political actions undertaken by the otherwise friendly neighbours.
+This led to mass-scale protests followed by many diplomatic and political actions undertaken by the otherwise friendly neighbors.

-On the evening of May 5, it was reported that around 250 Chinese and Indian soldiers got engaged in a violent face-off which continued till the next day, leaving many soldiers injured from both sides.
+On the evening of May 5, it was reported that around 250 Chinese and Indian soldiers engaged in a violent face-off which continued till the next day, leaving many soldiers injured on both sides.

 “The issue was resolved locally by the morning of May 6,” the sources had confirmed.
 Pangong Tso Lake, a large part of which is claimed by China has witnessed similar incidents in 2017 and 2019 a well.

-Army sources had responded that “it should be noted that temporary and short duration face-offs along the Sikkim border occur as the boundary is not resolved.
+Army sources at that time said – “it should be noted that temporary and short duration face-off along the Sikkim border occurs as the boundary issue is not resolved.
 Troops resolve such issues mutually as per established protocols.”